 A supernatural intervention

 At that precise moment, she heard a distinct crack.
-A bough broke off a large tree overhead and fell on the cycle’s handlebar, disbalancing the man.
-A trifle startled, he quickly looked up.
-A big sheaf of dry leaves poured down over his upturned head and shoulders.
+A bough broke off a large tree overhead and fell on the cycle’s handlebar, throwing the cyclist off balance.
+As he looked up, a big sheaf of dry leaves fell over his upturned head and shoulders.

 But there was no wind rustling in the trees and the branches were dead still in the afternoon heat.
 The cyclist was both puzzled and alarmed.
 As he brushed off the leaves, Priyam witnessed the strangest phenomenon before her eyes.
 The dry leaves created an inverted tornado-like formation around the man.
 They started whirring and dancing madly around him, closing in gradually.
-The terrified cyclist picked up his bicycle and tore down the road, the leaves following him till they were all of sight.
+The terrified cyclist picked up his bicycle and tore down the road, the leaves following him.

 Numb from the experience, Priyam looked up at the ancient tree.
 Everything was as still as could be – nothing moved among its old branches.
 She wiped her forehead and waited for a few minutes.
-Nothing.
-Then, deciding she could not wait forever, she started out once again.
+Still nothing.
+She then started out once again.

 Safety in her father’s arms

 Priyam hurried on.
 A little further down, she heard the familiar throbbing of her father’s scooter.
-He came rushing up and braked the moment he reached her, a look of torment on his face giving way to relief.
+He came rushing up and braked sharply when he saw her.
+The look of torment on his face quickly gave way to relief.

 Priyam got onto the pillion seat and hugged him tightly from behind.
 Finally, she felt safe.